saintsauceee/visual-cot/README.md

 Large Language Models (LLMs) frequently struggle with multi-step spatial planning, yet distinguishing visual perception failures from intrinsic reasoning deficits remains challenging.
 This project investigates the strict limits of text-only spatial reasoning using the **Rush Hour** sliding-block puzzle.

 We evaluate **Gemini 2.5 Pro** on procedurally generated puzzles ranging from trivial (3-step) to complex (20-step) optimal solutions.
-By stripping away visual perception and providing text-only inputs, we isolate the reasoning engine to test the hypothesis that LLMs exhibit a distinct "planning horizon"—a complexity threshold beyond which state-tracking degrades.
+By stripping away visual perception and providing text-only inputs, we isolate the reasoning engine to test the hypothesis that LLMs exhibit a distinct "planning horizon", a complexity threshold beyond which state-tracking degrades.

 ## Setup